 Gaming headsets have their place, particularly if you're into the competitive scene and need a microphone by your lips at all times.
 Otherwise, a good set of speakers is often the way to go.
 These let you experience deep, rich sound without the need for restrictive headgear — and you can share your gaming glories with friends and loved ones.
-Enter the Logitech G560 gaming speakers ($200) — a full-featured, three-part set of peripherals that also provides one heck of a light show.
+Enter the Logitech G560 Gaming Speakers: a full-featured, three-part set of peripherals that also provides one heck of a light show.

 The promise of the G560 is twofold: First, it wants to be an excellent speaker, for both music and games.
 Here, it succeeds without qualification, which won't surprise anyone who's familiar with existing Logitech speakers.

 Second, Logitech has also imbued the G560 with a sophisticated lighting system comprising four distinct zones with bright, colorful LEDs.
 The lights are pretty and innocuous, but they can also be distracting, due to some issues with the software and some aggressive lighting defaults.

-Still, if you want some of the best computer speakers that put PC gaming front and center, this Logitech G560 review will show why it's a worthwhile choice, at a reasonable price.
+Still, if you want some of the best computer speakers that put PC gaming front and center, this Logitech G560 review will show why it's a worthwhile choice at a reasonable price.

 The G560 comes with a lot of pieces and wires, but it's not nearly as complex as it looks.
 (The setup instructions are printed right on the box, and there are no words involved, which is reassuring.)
 A rectangular subwoofer, which will probably live somewhere on your floor, acts as the focal point for the whole setup.
 From there, you connect two circular speakers (with monitor cables, in order to facilitate the lights), which you place on your desk.
 There's also a USB cable that runs from the subwoofer directly to your computer, and a power cable.